openfaas/faas-cli/README.md

 Note: The `brew` release may not run the latest minor release but is updated regularly.

+#### Windows

+To install the faas-cli on Windows go to [Releases](https://github.com/openfaas/faas-cli/releases) and download the latest faas-cli.exe.

-In PowerShell:
+Or in PowerShell:

 ```
 $version = (Invoke-WebRequest "https://api.github.com/repos/openfaas/faas-cli/releases/latest" | ConvertFrom-Json)[0].tag_name
 (New-Object System.Net.WebClient).DownloadFile("https://github.com/openfaas/faas-cli/releases/download/$version/faas-cli.exe", "faas-cli.exe")
 ```

-#### Windows

-To install the faas-cli on Windows go to [Releases](https://github.com/openfaas/faas-cli/releases) and download the latest faas-cli.exe.

 #### Build from source

-> the [contributing guide](CONTRIBUTING.md) has instructions for building from source and for configuring a Golang development environment.
+The [contributing guide](CONTRIBUTING.md) has instructions for building from source and for configuring a Golang development environment.

 ### Run the CLI